 - Olive oil (for vegetables and salads)

-Just like sedentary office work, our bodies aren’t suited for modern travel.
+Just like sedentary office work, our bodies aren’t built for modern travel.
 There’s usually a lot of sitting around and waiting; it can be hard to handle if you’re used to getting regular exercise.

 To make things even tougher?
 You can’t pack free weights or bring your CrossFit box with you.
 Some hotels have gyms, but many are nothing more than a few treadmills.